MarikoSakuragi/BHA-2022/week4/index.md

 <br/>
 3/29(Tue) It appeard that I made a mistake!
 Combucha need not to put into refrigerator, rather it is better to be warmer place for the fermentation.<br/>
 <br/>
+4/5(Tue) I have checked how Combucha is going.
+But I couldn't feel any change inside it, and the smell was just like black tea.<br/>
 <br/>